OneRaynyDay/oneraynyday.github.io/_posts/2020-05-03-Analyzing-The-Simplest-C++-Program.md

 and `2's complement` is the representation of signed numbers.
 For any arbitrary positive number $N$ represented in binary, the corresponding $-N$ is represented as bit-flipped $N$ plus 1.

 - The `Type` field tells us what kind of file it is.
 You might be surprised in this case to see that it's a `DYN` for shared object file when we're actually creating an executable.
 I was also baffled and asked on StackOverflow [here](https://stackoverflow.com/questions/61567439/why-is-my-simple-main-programs-elf-header-say-its-a-dyn-shared-object-file).
 TL;DR: We'll be adding the flag `-no-pie` to turn it into an `EXEC` type file.
 The rest of the blog will be based off of that assumption.
+- The number of program headers is the number of segments that will be mapped into memory upon execution.
+- The number of section headers is the number of sections, each of which will be placed into one of the 11 segments.

+---

 ## Program Headers